-Sweeten Up Your Salty Dish
+Fix Your Salty Dish with Something Sweet

 Sweetness also helps to effectively balance out a pronounced salty taste quite well.
 This de-salting method is particularly suitable for dressings, marinades, or dips.
 Sweeten up your mixes with honey, sugar, or whole cane sugar.
 Additional suitable sugar substitutes and natural sweeteners are agave syrup, maple syrup, or coconut blossom sugar.
-However, due to their relatively large carbon footprint, we don’t recommend looking to these alternatives first.
+However, due to their relatively large carbon footprint, we don’t recommend looking at these alternatives first.

 If the food does not taste salty afterward, but a little too sweet, you can balance this out with some lemon, lime juice, or vinegar.

-Double the Portion, Half the Salt
+Reduce the Salt with Double the Portion, Half the Salt

 Never toss a home-cooked meal: Even if it’s a bit oversalted, there’s always a way to fix salty foods – how exactly you do this is up to you.
 One way is to double the portion and precook the same dish for the next few days.
-Prepare the dish in the same way as the first time and leave the salt out completely!
+Prepare the dish in the same way as the first time and leave the salt out completely.
 Then mix it with the oversalted version and freeze parts of the food for later if necessary.